 5 Tips for Reinventing the Performance-Review Process by The Business Journals @bizjournals written by Dana Manciagli @DanaManciagli

 Performance reviews should happen more than once a year to be effective.
 Our favorite takeaway from this article is tip #1, which explains why old approaches aren’t working.
 It’s important to adopt a talent management strategy that is more forward-looking and focused on development.
 Reviews are no longer one-time events.
 Embrace more frequent feedback, and use annual reviews to reflect and summarize relevant activity over the entire year.

 9 Tips for Effective Employee Review Meetings by @HuffPost written by Margaret Jacoby @MargaretJacoby

-The most important asset of a business is the people who work everyday to maintain its profitability.
-Keeping an organization running at peak performance while balancing the needs and the productivity of employees is a challenge for any business owner.
+The most important asset of a business is the people who work every day to maintain its profitability.
+Keeping an organization running at peak performance while balancing the needs and productivity of employees is a challenge for any business owner.
 There are some common mistakes managers make while conducting performance reviews.
-The most important tip from this article is to not give out platitudes.
-If your goal is for someone to leave the evaluation feeling like it was a waste of time, then use those tired old expressions like “you’re the best” or “you’re a great worker.”
-Instead, have an open-ended discussion on how to grow and develop, and tell your employees what they need to work on.
-Of course don’t ignore the positive reinforcements, just be sure to focus on development.
+The most important tip from this article is not to give out platitudes.
+If you want someone to leave the evaluation feeling like it was a waste of time, use those tired old expressions like “you’re the best” or “you’re a great worker.”
+Instead, discuss how to grow and develop, and tell your employees what they need to work on.
+Of course, don’t ignore the positive reinforcements; just be sure to focus on development.